CescFe/book-publishing-api-spec/README.md

 ### Release Process

-The release process is manual and consists of two steps:
+The release process is partially automated and consists of these steps:

 #### 1. Create Tag